Evolution of Marketing

 Key Developments:

-- Print Advertising Growth: Newspapers and magazines became primary channels for advertisements.
+• Print Advertising Flourishes: Newspapers and magazines became the primary channels for advertisements.

-- Department Stores and Window Displays: Commercial establishments utilized their façades and artistic merchandise arrangements to draw potential clientele.
+• Department Stores and Window Displays: Commercial establishments used their façades and artistic merchandise arrangements to attract prospective clientele.

 Examples:

-This period marked the true beginning of modern marketing strategies, as businesses moved from just selling products to creating brand identities.
+This period marked the true beginning of modern marketing strategies, whereby businesses moved from just selling products to creating brand identities.

 The 20th Century: Marketing Becomes a Science